CaraGP/TrayTechTest/README.md

 All the tests are written in [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/) and all test files can be found and should be added in `./src/features/*` with the file ending `.feature`.

-The tests are currently run in sync mode, set to run 3 chrome instances at the same time.
+The tests are currently run in Sync mode, set to run 3 chrome instances at the same time.

 ## How to run the full suite of tests